 Remember, most people do not need a big “high gain” aerial.

 Historically most ranges of aerial have been available in all the major groups and wideband but there is now a trend by some manufacturers and suppliers to only deal in widebands.
 One reason includes the fact that more transmitters now need a wideband but just as importantly (for them) is the fact that it`s much easier to manufacture just one aerial group.
 Even more significantly it`s far easier to sell just widebands rather than have to go into all the complexities of which transmitter the customer is on and which group would be a suitable choice etc. The downside, as we have seen, is that widebands have inferior performance because they are a design compromise.
 Ironically in 2013 wideband aerials became technically obsolete, and will become even more so from 2020 !

 This particular aerial is on Hebden Bridge transmitter which is an A group, and at these frequencies a Yagi18A would blow away even a huge aerial like a DAT 75, or any other wideband aerial....
 Incidentally, note how gravity and/or the wind has taken its inevitable toll......

-We do not really recommend Tri Boom aerials* this is partly due to their large wind loading but also because I think they`re a bit of a gimmick, and our tests backed this up.
-Remember that when it come to aerial performance things aren`t always what they seem.......
+We do not really recommend Tri Boom aerials this is partly due to their large wind loading but also because I think they`re a bit of a gimmick, and our tests backed this up.
+Tri Booms aren`t made to sell, they`re made to sell….